Cracking the Code: EMR vs EHR - Which One Does Your Practice Need?

 EMRs may be more cost-effective than Electronic Health Records (EHRs), especially for smaller practices.
 Since EMRs have a more limited scope and are focused on a specific organization, they might be a more budget-friendly option for practices with fewer resources.

-Choose EHR When You Are
+Choose EHR When You Have

-1. Multi-Entity Healthcare Systems:
+1. Multi-Entity Healthcare Systems

 EHR is suitable for Healthcare systems with multiple entities, such as hospitals, clinics, and other healthcare facilities under a common umbrella.